flipacholas/Architecture-of-consoles/articles/playstation-portable.md

 In the end, the last straw happened when the security system of the Playstation 3 was hacked, as it contained the **private keys used to decrypt PSP executables** (the PS3's OS includes a PSP emulator).
 This allowed anyone to sign user-land software and embed a kernel exploit to produce CFW installers and/or CFW loaders, for instance.

-In recent developments, it was discovered that a not-too-old firmware contains an exploit at launch, which could be used to kickstart a CFW of choice.
-This was packaged in an solution called **Infinity**.
+In recent developments, it was discovered that the latest firmware contains a kernel exploit during the boot process, which could be used to kickstart a CFW of choice.
+This was packaged in an solution called **Infinity 2**.
 {{% /inner_markdown %}}

 {{< /tab >}}